svecosystem/formsnap/sites/docs/content/components/field-errors.md

 ### Basic Usage

-By default, the `FieldErrors` component will render a `<div />` element with the errors for the field it is associated with.
+By default, the `FieldErrors` component will render a `<div>` element with the errors for the field it is associated with.

 ```svelte {6}
 <Field {form} name="name">